 Why Is Proper Battery Maintenance Important?

-Maintaining a healthy battery charge is important for the following reasons:
+Maintaining a healthy battery charge is essential for the following reasons:

-One of the major downsides as a battery degrades is that the amount of charge a battery can hold declines.
-Therefore, the battery will be able to distribute less charge to external devices before needing to be recharged.
+One of the significant downsides as the battery degrades is that the amount of charge a battery can hold declines.
+Therefore, the battery will be able to distribute less charge to external devices before recharging.

 Battery degradation is natural and happens to all batteries.
-But we can prevent premature battery degradation by practicing good charging and discharging techniques.
+However, we can prevent premature battery degradation by practicing good charging and discharging techniques.

-Practicing good battery maintenance not only prevents you from getting a dead battery while traveling, it also saves you money by not having to buy new batteries prematurely.
+Practicing good battery maintenance prevents you from getting a dead battery while traveling and saves you money by not having to buy new batteries prematurely.

 Proper Battery Charging Tips

 As we learned, different battery chemistries like to float between different charge parameters.
-And these differences mean different charge strategies apply when utilizing these batteries.
+These differences mean different charge strategies apply when utilizing these batteries.

 Let’s take a look below.